iraiosub/riboseq-flow/README.md

 # riboseq
-A NextFlow DSL2 pipeline to perform Ribo-seq analysis
+A Nextflow DSL2 pipeline to perform Ribo-seq analysis